satvik314/gif_generator/README.md

 streamlit run gif_app.py
 ```

-In the app, upload an image using the file uploader.
-Once the image is uploaded, it's displayed on the app.
-Click the "Convert to GIF" button to generate a GIF from the uploaded image.
-The GIF is displayed in the app.
+In the app, enter the description of the GIF you want to generate and press 'blow my mind' button.
+Voila! your GIF will be ready in a couple of minutes!